ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/desktop-and-laptop/intro/find-hardware.md

 A popular alternative to using local hardware is to use a virtual machine in the cloud.
 Most cloud service providers now provide Arm-based instances.

-To learn more, see [this article](/learning-paths/server-and-cloud/intro).
+To learn more, see [this learning path](/learning-paths/server-and-cloud/intro).